The assassin knew that one bullet, one kill, was all she needed. Did she succeed?

 Changing quickly into a dark business suit, she shredded off her casuals into pieces before feeding them also to the voracious canister.
 Out of the car in less than two minutes after having climbed in, she drained the acid in the storm water drain and disposed of the canister in the basement junkyard.

-Then she climbed back in her car, signed into her iPad and ran her garage script one final time.
-It instantaneously hacked into the garage CCTV server, paused its unmanned recording, deleted the last three minutes of footage and created an i-movie by repeating the screenshot before the edit-out.
+Then she climbed back into her car, signed into her iPad and stopped her garage script one final time.
+The script had hacked into the garage CCTV server, paused its unmanned recording, and remotely fed the garage recorder her own pre-made footage every time she had visited here.

-It then restarted the recordings, logged out and deleted its footprint from the registry of the CCTV server and her own iPad.
-She deleted the script from her iPad and drove out to the Xucorp Complex.
+Just as the garage cameras reactivated and started actually recording, the script was deleting its own footprint from the registry of the CCTV server and her iPad.
+She checked herself in the back view mirror and drove out to the Xucorp Complex.

 A bullet journeyed to its destination.
 There was no sound, but blood appeared in the little window.
-She pressed Delete.
-The window closed instantly and the program self-destructed.
+She pressed Enter again.
+The window vanished instantly and the program self-destructed, cleaning her registry entries to wipe-off its footprints.

 Far away in the dilapidated room, acid exploded from the tripod base, damaging everything along with the rifle.
 In the Boardroom where she sat, Mark’s lifeless head hit the table with a dull thud.
 Then, there was chaos.